Marnold212/CamLab-K64F/README.md

 # lists available commands
 mbed

+# After cloning this project, may need to create a local mbed project within folder
+mbed new .

 # set the path for the GCC Toolchain - this path depends on your installation
 mbed config --global GCC_ARM_PATH "C:\Program Files (x86)\GNU Arm Embedded Toolchain\10 2020-q4-major\bin"